iwd32900/recipes/recipes/chocolate-pudding-pie.md

 - 9 oz sugar (1 1/4 c)
 - pinch of salt

-Over a double boiler, cook to 185 F.
+Over a double boiler, cook to 185 F, whisking constantly.
-Whisk on high until meringue reaches full volume.
+In a stand mixer, whisk on high until meringue reaches full volume.

 Put custard into pie crust, top with meringue.
 Serve chilled.